owncloud/ocis/docs/ocis/adr/0019-file-search-index.md

 * The Search Indexing Service should be replacable with more sophisticated technologies like Elasticsearch
 * Make use of the spaces architecture to shard search indexes by space
 * The Search Indexing Service needs to deal with multiple users accessing the same resources due to shares
+* The Search Service should be compatible with different search indexing technologies

 ## Considered Options